chronosphereio/calyptia-openshift-fluent-bit-examples/README.md

-# Fluent Bit usage on Openshift by example
+# Fluent Bit usage on OpenShift by example

 This repository contains helpful examples and scripts to use Fluent Bit on Openshift.